-Summerset on the Landing is part of the Summerset Group of retirement villages and aged care facilities.
-Summerset on the Landing is a modern, spacious, purpose-built facility located in Wellington and provides hospital (geriatric and medical), rest home and dementia level of care for up to 116 residents.
-There were 74 residents on the day of audit.
+Summerset on Cavendish is part of the Summerset Group of retirement villages and aged care facilities.
+Summerset on Cavendish is a modern, spacious, purpose-built facility located in Christchurch and provides hospital (geriatric and medical), rest home and dementia level of care for up to 126 residents.
+There were 63 residents on the day of audit.
 Summerset Group is an experienced aged care provider and there are procedures and responsibilities for the safe management of residents at all levels of care.

-This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora Health New Zealand- Capital, Coast and Hutt Valley.
+This certification audit was conducted against the Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora Health New Zealand- Waitaha Canterbury.
 The audit process included the review of; policies and procedures, residents and staff files, observations, interviews with residents, family/whānau, management, staff, and a general practitioner.

-The village manager has been in the role for three months and is supported by the regional quality manager and care centre manager who was absent on the days of audit.
-The management team are supported by a regional operations manager, and support staff at head office.
+The care centre manager has been in the role for six months and is supported by the regional quality manager and the village manager who has been in the role for two and a half years.
+The management team is supported by the group operations manager.
 The residents and family/whānau interviewed spoke positively about the care and support provided.

 There are quality systems and processes in place.
-An orientation and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.
+An orientation and in-service training programme is in place to provide staff with appropriate knowledge and skills to deliver clinical and culturally safe care.

-This certification audit identified shortfalls relating to care plan interventions, monitoring and medication management.
+This certification audit identified a shortfall relating to the monitoring of neurological observations.